 Publication ethics and publication malpractice statement

-Journal of Applied Pharmaceutical Science (JAPS) follow the COPE Best Practice guidelines and this statement is based on the guidelines and standards developed by the Committee on Publication Ethics (COPE).
+Journal of Applied Pharmaceutical Science (JAPS) follows the COPE Best Practice guidelines and this statement is based on the guidelines and standards developed by the Committee on Publication Ethics (COPE).

 Fair play: The manuscripts should be evaluated solely on their intellectual merit without regard to authors' race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.

-Contribution of Peer Review: Peer review assists the Editor in making editorial decisions and editorial communications helps the author to improve his paper.
+Contribution of Peer Review: Peer review assists the editor in making editorial decisions and editorial communications help the author to improve his paper.

 Standards of Objectivity: Reviews should be conducted objectively.
 There shall be no personal criticism of the author.
 Reviewers should express their views clearly with supporting arguments.